syncfusion-content/asp.netmvc-docs/aspnetmvc/WaitingPopup/Overview.md

-4. The following screenshot displays the Userlogin.
+4. The following screenshot displays the User login.